-The food and retail vision will create an engaging campus offering that is healthy, innovative, diverse and sustainable.
-It will foster partnerships that share similar values in delievering an enhanced campus experience for students, staff and visitors alike.
+The new Food and Retail Strategy will create an engaging campus offering that is healthy, innovative, diverse and sustainable.
+It will foster partnerships that share similar values in delivering an enhanced campus experience for students, staff and visitors alike.

 Refreshing our campus